clarkmcc/go-hubspot/generated/v3/objects/docs/BatchApi.md

 > BatchResponseSimplePublicObject BatchUpdate(ctx, objectType).BatchInputSimplePublicObjectBatchInput(batchInputSimplePublicObjectBatchInput).Execute()

-Update a batch of objects
+Update a batch of objects by internal ID, or unique property values

 ### Example